Footsteps of Giants

 • All accommodations as specified in the itinerary

-• All meals and beverages
+• All meals & beverages

-• All guides, activities, tours and sightseeing as specified in the itinerary
+• All guides, activities, tours and sightseeing, as specified in the itinerary

 • All park fees